JulianNeuberger/gnuma-dataset-service/README.md

 2. Copy the `.env.template` file to `.env` and at least set the password for the `RABBITMQ_PASS` variable (found in slides), adjust other parameters to your liking.
-3. Start the project by running `docker compose up` in the projects root folder (still in the same command line from step 7)
+3. Start the project by running `docker compose up` in the projects root folder.

 ## Usage